-Obtaining a lower mortgage rate is one of the main reasons a homeowner would want to consider a refinance of their current mortgage.
+Obtaining a lower mortgage rate is one of the main reasons a homeowner would want to consider a refinance in California.

-Some homeowners believe refinance rates in California need to be at least 1% – 2% to consider a refinance however that is not the case.
+Some homeowners believe refinance rates need to be at least 1% – 2% to consider a refinance however that is not the case.

 For example; if you had a 4.50% 30-year fixed rate mortgage (with an original loan amount of 300k) and you had the opportunity to refinance into a 30-year fixed-rate mortgage at 4.00% you could save over $7,000 on your monthly payments (dependent upon your new loan amount) over the first 5 years.

 Does it always make sense to refinance with less than a 1% drop in the rate?

 No, but it is worth looking into if you can at least drop your interest rate by .50% or more.
 The value of the refinance also depends on the amount of fees being charged to do the refinance.